 What we don’t: Narrow opening isn’t as ideal for refilling,

-If you don’t like the idea of plastic, Klean Kanteen makes quality stainless steel water bottles that look great.
-This adds some dollars to the bottom line, but metal is easier to clean, retains less taste from previous beverages, and doesn’t have that plastic smell.
-And even though this bottle is not insulated, water seems to stay cooler a little longer than other see-through plastic options on this list.
+If you don’t like the idea of plastic but also don’t want to spend a small fortune on a water bottle, Klean Kanteen makes quality single-wall stainless steel bottles that look great.
+The 27-ounce Classic comes in at a reasonable 7.5 ounces, and its sport cap makes the bottle both easy to carry and drink from without spilling.
+And even though the Classic is not insulated, water seems to stay cooler a little longer than with other see-through plastic options on this list.

 What are the downsides?
 Klean Kanteens are heavier than plastic bottles and can dent if you drop them (this can be an issue if you dent the bottom of the bottle and it no longer balances upright).
 But that's a relatively small complaint, and we like that the company has made a strong commitment to being environmentally friendly (Klean Kanteen bottles can be recycled).
 Thanks to the long-lasting build, it may be a while before you consider getting rid of it.

 See the Klean Kanteen Classic Stainless Steel